phase/sbhs/DOCUMENTATION.md

 ## 3D Map Editing

-3D Maps are stored as little 2D grids on the BG2 and BG3 maps.
+3D Maps are stored as little 2D grids on the BG2 and BG3 maps (use VBA to see how this works).
 They are made into fully-fledged 3D worlds on runtime.
 The texture for the bottom of the platforms are stored as sprites.
 Tiles are represented by a byte value and go along in rows.
 When one row is done, the tiles go on to the next.
 There are 2 maps for a battle map; the texture map and the ground map.
 The texture map contains the textures above the ground (except in the Crater map), and the ground map contains the textures and shadows at ground level.

 ### Texture Map Section